guildxyz/guild-sdk/README.md

 import { ethers } from "ethers";

+// Creating a random wallet for the example const wallet = ethers.Wallet.createRandom();
+// Wrapping the signer function from ethers.js const sign = (address: string | Bytes) => ethersWallet.signMessage(address);

 // Creating a Guild
 const myGuild: CreateGuildResponse = await guild.create(
+  wallet.address,   // You have to insert your own wallet here sign,
   {
     name: "My New Guild",
     description: "Cool stuff",                                            // Optional